Wvidit/ctrl_shift_intelligence/README.md

 # Ctrl Shift Intelligence

-The repository showcases our solutions in the domains of education, content creation and business for ctrl shift intelligence
+The repository showcases our solutions in the domains of education, content creation and business for ctrl shift intelligence.
+The app can be accessed at https://ctrl-shift-intelligence.streamlit.app/

 ## Overview
 A Streamlit-based web application offering AI-powered solutions across education, content creation, and business domains.
 Features include topic explanations, question generation, creative writing, and customer support assistance.